 In recent years porcelain has become a popular option for garden patios.
 Sometimes referred to as vitrified paving, it’s a great low maintenance choice for customers and looks particularly good in modern gardens.
 But if you’ve never laid a porcelain patio before, where do you start?
 We’ve asked an expert from Marshalls to share their advice, including tips for precision cutting.
+At the bottom of this article you'll find our video on how to lay a porcelain patio.

 When it comes to the sub-base and excavation, the methods to lay porcelain are the same as other materials.
 For most gardens, a sub-base of 100mm should be sufficient, but make sure you take into account the particular ground conditions and type and frequency of loads.